65536william/docspring-documentation/docs/api/create-data-request/index.md

 - The user's full name
 - The user's email address
 - The fields that the user must fill out (including signature fields)
-- Some optional metadata to save on this data request
+- Some optional metadata to save regarding this data request
-- Details about how and when the user has been authenticated.
+- Details about how and when the user was authenticated.

 While many of these authentication fields are optional, please provide as much detail as you can.
-This helps DocSpring to build a comprehensive audit trail, and ensures that the electronic signatures will be legally binding if they are ever contested in a court of law.
+This builds a more comprehensive audit trail, and ensures that the electronic signatures will be legally binding if they are ever contested in a court of law.

 ### 2) Get an authentication token for your Data Request

 > View the API documentation for: [Create Data Request Authentication Token](./auth-token)

 When you are ready to show the form to your user, you must create a one-time authentication token for your data request.
-This authentication token can only be used once, and will expire in 1 hour.
+This authentication token can only be used once, and will expire quickly in 60 minutes.

 ### 3) Ensure that the authentication details are up to date

 > View the API documentation for: [Update Data Request](./update)

 If there is a significant delay between creating the Data Request and showing the signing form to the user, then please ensure that the authentication details are accurate.
 You can make an API request to update these details if the user has signed in again.
-(But you cannot update a Data Request if it has already been viewed or completed.)
+You cannot update a Data Request if it has already been viewed or completed.

 ### 4) Send your user a link to the form, or embed the form on your own website